Kostas Davourlis Stadium

 Kostas Davourlis Stadium is a stadium in Patras, Greece.
-It is the home of Panachaiki F.C..
+It is the home of Panachaiki.
 Work on the grounds started in 1935.
 Originally called Stadium of Panachaiki, it has been officially renamed Kostas Davourlis in 1992 after the great football player who died the same year.

 History

 It was inaugurated on June 6, 1939.
 Kostas Davourlis Stadium originally had one stand (south).
 It acquired its present horseshoe-like shape in 1974.
 The stadium is in a much better condition today than a few years ago.
 The placement of plastic seats and the construction of the roof (north stand) in 1997; the refurbishment of facilities below the stands (VIP club, cafeteria, club shop) and the installation of floodlights in 2000 have done much to upgrade it.

 The capacity of the stadium has changed frequently, peaking at 22,000 after a 1974 expansion.
 Since then there have been a number of reductions due to modernisations.
-Record attendance is 21.350 in a football match between Olympiacos Piraeus FC and Panathinaikos FC in 1982.
+Record attendance is 21.350 in a football match between Olympiacos and Panathinaikos in 1982.

 Adjacent the Kostas Davourlis Stadium is Panachaiki's arena for indoor sports, built in 1984.